Tax Filing Status Options for Same-Sex Couples

 Filing Separate Married Returns

-You Can No Longer Use the Single Filing Status
+You Can't Use the Single Filing Status

 And, of course, it's possible that you never tied the knot.
 Maybe you're living together as domestic partners or there's no formal arrangement between you at all.
-In this case, you cannot file a married return any more than an unmarried heterosexual couple could.
+In this case, you can't file a married return any more than an unmarried heterosexual couple could.

 Head of Household Filing Status